The Joint Professional Advisory Committee to the UK Blood Transfusion and Tissue Transplantation Services (JPAC) has two distinct remits:

 The Human Tissue Authority (HTA) is responsible for ensuring appropriate regulation of tissue services.
 The Human Tissues Act became law in England and Wales in 2006, while a somewhat different act applies in Scotland.
 The Human Tissues Authority is the UK Competent Authority for Human Tissues and Cells under the terms of European Commission Directive 2004/23/EC.

-The Department of Health’s Advisory Committee on the Safety of Blood, Tissues and Organs (SaBTO) provides policy advice to Ministers in the 4 countries of the UK on the most appropriate ways to ensure the safety of blood, cells, tissues and organs for transfusion / transplantation.
+The Department of Health’s Advisory Committee on the Safety of Blood, Tissues and Organs (SaBTO) provides policy advice to Ministers in the four countries of the UK on the most appropriate ways to ensure the safety of blood, cells, tissues and organs for transfusion / transplantation.
 Its remit includes providing independent advice on the microbiological safety of gametes and stem cells and risk management options for Ministers and UK Health Departments to consider.

 It meets about 3 times per year and receives information from many sources.
 SaBTO does not address the efficacy, effectiveness or clinical use of blood products and tissues.
 Much of the detailed evidence on which SaBTO deliberates is the result of work by Blood Services staff and the JPAC Standing Advisory Committee on Transfusion Transmitted Infections (SACTTI).